ChrisAU/CardinalHashMap/README.md

 board3x3[1, .North] // nil - out of bounds
 board3x3[10] // nil - out of bounds

-// You can also use IntercardinalDirections board3x3[1, .NorthEast] // 5
+// You can also use IntercardinalDirection's board3x3[1, .NorthEast] // 5

-// There are also collector methods for iterating while something is true (while can be excluded) board3x3.collectFrom(1, direction: .South, while: { _ in true }) // [1,4,7]
+// There are also collector methods for iterating in a particular direction while something is true (while can be excluded) board3x3.collectFrom(1, direction: .South, while: { _ in true }) // [1,4,7]

-// These are also available for IntercardinalDirections (while can be excluded) board3x3.collectFrom(1, direction: .NorthEast, while: { _ in true }) // [1,5,9]
+// These are also available for IntercardinalDirection's (while can be excluded) board3x3.collectFrom(1, direction: .NorthEast, while: { _ in true }) // [1,5,9]

 // You can also iterate in multiple directions at once